xynox19/multithreading-server/README.md

 # Multithreading TCP Server

-This project is a simple multithreaded TCP server and client implemented in C++.
+This project is a simple multithreaded TCP server and client implemented both in C++ and Python.
 It demonstrates basic socket programming using the BSD sockets API and includes threading support to handle multiple clients concurrently.

 ## Features